Image

 EHS-RISE participants will:

-• Receive free on-campus housing through UArizona Residence Life (double occupancy) for the summer.
+• Receive free on-campus housing through UA Residence Life (double occupancy) for the summer.

 • Attend weekly professional development workshops and scientific seminars with the UBRP community, and have the opportunity to participate in optional educational field trips, social events, and community service activities.